 Our product and engineering teams are in the midst of making the necessary changes to our software and services to ensure NationBuilder is compliant by May 25, 2018 and that it is possible for our customers to use our product to be compliant.
 Over time, we will rollout additional product features and services to make it even easier for our customers to become and remain GDPR complaint using NationBuilder.
 We will be providing updates here throughout this process, so keep checking back here for the latest updates.

 3DNA Corp. maintains a Privacy Shield certification with the U.S. Department of Commerce which ensures that our collection and processing of personal data from our customers and business partners in the European Union will be done in accordance with the EU-US Privacy Shield Framework, as described in our Privacy Shield Notice.
 This certification applies to 3DNA Corp., but specifically excludes RunForOffice.org.

-We also offer a Data Processing Agreement which contains approved Model Clauses to EU/EEA customers upon request.
+We also offer a Data Processing Addendum to our agreements with our customers, which contains approved Model Clauses to EU/EEA customers upon request.

 There is no obligation under the GDPR for data to be stored in the EU.
 The rules regarding transfer of personal data outside of the EU currently remain the same.

 Many of our standard customer agreements have been revised in light of GDPR and other privacy and data security regulations.
-Below is our new Data Processing Agreement.
+You can review our Terms here.